 The Cary Arts Center is designed to accommodate and meet the needs of community cultural organizations.
 Currently, the Town has a record of nearly 60 Cary-based cultural organizations.
 To add your organization to this list, please contact Cultural Arts Manager Lyman Collins.

 In March 2011, the Cary Arts Center’s Facility Residency Program was adopted and implemented by the Cultural Arts Committee, coinciding with the opening of the Cary Arts Center.
-The Facility Residency Program prioritizes among the many cultural groups the Town serves when allocating meeting, rehearsal, performance, storage, and office space.
+The Facility Residency Program prioritizes among the many cultural groups the Town serves when allocating meeting, rehearsal, performance, storage, and mailboxes.
 After Town programs, Facility Resident Cultural Organizations receive priority booking; these groups also receive a reduced rate on rentals.

 Facility Resident Cultural Organizations are expected to bring a certain level of activity and benefit to the venue and to downtown such as: